 - Switch diaper brands.
 This might not seem so cheap, but you’re buying diapers anyway, right?
-What’s it hurt to try a different brand if baby’s butt is sporting too much redness for comfort.
+What’s it hurt to try a different brand if baby’s buttocks is sporting too much redness for comfort.
 Pampers, Huggies, store-brand…we tried them all.
 Each one has 2-3 types within each brand even.
-Sensitives, Cruisers….we tried them all.
-We had particularly good luck with Pamper’s Cruisers line–but now that the rash is actually treated and the yeast infection gone, it doesn’t matter which diaper we use, she’s great all the time.
+Sensitives, Cruisers….we tried all of those, too.
+We had particularly good luck with Pamper’s Cruisers line–but now that the rash is actually treated and the yeast infection (candida) is gone, it doesn’t matter which diaper we use, she’s great all the time.
 Kinda cool.
 Just FYI–some babies can’t tolerate any brand of disposable diapers, and parents may have to switch to cloth diapers.

 - Paper towels instead of wipes.
 This might squick-out a lot of folks, but I don’t use fancy wipes (especially those that contain alcohol), so why does the baby?
-I break-out with the use of wipes on my hands too frequently, ergo, I thought: baby might be breaking out on her bum from the frequent use of wipes.
+I break-out with the use of wipes on my hands too frequently, ergo, I thought: baby might be breaking out on her bum from the frequent use of baby wipes.
 So we stopped using the wipes altogether.
 We went with a roll of Bounty and water.
 Works very well.
 Despite having solved the underlying problem, we totally will never go back to wipes.
 The paper towels work just as well and can even be pre-wetted, placed in a wipe container and carried on-the-go like real wipes.

 - Be UBER-Dry with Cornstarch.
 So, it’s hard to stay dry all the time when you’re sitting in a diaper.
 Not that I really recall my own experience because it’s been like a hundred years, but bodies just get hot, sweaty, and diapers are just right there…but one way to dry that area out without damaging sensitive skin is to sprinkle some cornstarch on that bum.
 You might not believe this, but baby powder is basically just corn starch.
 So, you can do either, but I figured I was working on a tight budget and I had no baby powder but I did have cornstarch in the pantry…not sure I’ve ever cooked with it, but on baby-butt it works like a charm to get the wet out.